MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 > If we wanted to call the operation on a different machine, for example the `ResourceEstimator()`, we would simply use `<Q#callable>.estimate_resources(<args>)`.
 > In general, Q# operations are agnostic to the machines on which they're run, but some features such as `DumpMachine` may behave differently.

-4. Upon performing the simulation, the operation call will return values as defined in `Operations.qs`.
+4. Upon performing the simulation, the operation call will return values as defined in the Q# file.
     For now there is nothing returned, but later on we will see an example of assigning and processing these values.
     With the resultant data in our hands and totally classical, we can do whatever we'd like with it.